mstoffel-sag/c8yMQTT/README.md

 To implement a Cumulocity Device Agent you have to cater the C8yMQTT class with device specific functionality (Send Measurements etc.). piAgent.py provides a sample implementation for the Raspberry PI 3.

-### Prerequisites for Raspian distribution
+## Prerequisites for Raspian distribution

 #### Enable SPI Interface

-/boot/config.txt
-dtparam=spi=on
+edit /boot/config.txt and enable dtparam=spi=on

 #### Python3